UTS-eResearch/pbsweb/INSTALL.md

     $ source emperor/bin/activate
     (emperor)$ pip install --upgrade pip

-    $ pip install uwsgi
+    (emperor)$ pip install uwsgi

+You can check its been installed and its version like this:

+    (emperor) $ uwsgi --version
+    2.0.19.1

+Before we move onto installing a virtualenv for the pbsweb application we need to deactivate this one.

+    (emperor)$ deactivate
-    $ deactivate
+    $

-Install a virtualenv for the pbsweb application.
+### Install a virtualenv for the pbsweb application

 This is the web app so we need to install its dependencies, or you can just `pip install -r requirements.txt`